bBoxType/Kernkraft/README.md

 ### About:

+This set of plugins for the font editor »Glyphs« is based on the way of kerning by [Carrois Apostrophe](https://www.carrois.com).
+The code is written by [Mark Frömberg](http://www.markfromberg.com) (@Mark2Mark).
+Please contact me for any issues or ideas.

 #### »Kernkraft«
 »Kernkraft« is a tool that might help you to be easily confronted with all the neccessary pairs your Font provides (no matter how extended the character set is).
 If you want to kern the glyph `k`, without any filtering checkboxes but `Skip Components` checked, you will get a tab with a bunch of stings like:
 ```